 - EVERYTHING BAGEL SEASONING: If you cannot get to Trader Joe’s, this is a good brand too… and it can be delivered tomorrow.

 - RIMMED BAKING SHEETS: I use these baking sheets for absolutely everything >> bagels, roasted vegetables, salmon, baked chicken and cookies!

 - PARCHMENT PAPER: These are awesome!
 They’re pre-cut pieces of parchment that fit your rimmed baking sheet perfectly.

 - 2 cups self rising flour

-- 2 cups nonfat plain Greek yogurt (see Recipe Notes for tips)
+- 1 to 2 cups nonfat plain Greek yogurt (see Recipe Notes for tips)

 - 1 large egg

 - 1 teaspoon water